 - In September and October, the bulls use their antlers to fight each other to win females.
 Then in late fall, the bulls’ antlers fall off and new ones grow.

 - In Canada, every year people die on the road because of being hit by a moose.

 Postcards, T-shirts, hoodies, the moose is present everywhere.
 Look out for the chocolate moose droppings in souvenir stores.

 It is always a strange experience to come across a moose.
-I’ve seen them running cross fields in the distance.
-First you usually think of a horse.
-You quickly notice the strange shape and you know that it has to be a moose.
+I’ve seen them running across fields in a distance.
+First, I usually think of a horse but quickly noticed the strange shape and then know that it’s a moose.
 My horses never liked the big creatures.
 One time we were riding into camp along a small mountain lake and watched a moose going for a swim.
 The horses freaked out and we had to ride into camp from a different direction to calm them down.